Subscribe to updates

 - Plays, films, live music, recorded music, performance of dance, Mondays to Sundays, from 11:00 to 00:00.

-Representations had been received from the Metropolitan Police, the Council’s Noise Service, and three local residents.
-The applicant had agreed conditions with the Noise Service and the police, leading to the withdrawal of their representations.
-The applicant had also written to the representors to address their concerns, and had included a copy of the operating schedule, dispersal and management policy, and operational management plan.
+The report pack noted that representations had been received from local residents, the Metropolitan Police, and the Council’s Noise Service.
+The applicant had agreed to conditions with the Noise Service and the police, leading to the withdrawal of their representations.
+The applicant also sent a letter to the residents to address their concerns, including a copy of the operating schedule, dispersal and management policy, and the operational management plan.

-The Planning & Development Section had noted that the property is located within the Mercers Road/Tavistock Terrace Conservation Area.
+The Planning & Development Section noted that the property is within the Mercers Road/Tavistock Terrace Conservation Area.
+Planning permission was granted in 2001 for the change of use of the property to non-residential education use, which is now class F1.

 Attendees